Dimserene/Winlator-Steammodded1.0.0/README.md

 ## Balatro Steammodded1.0.0 on winlator
-A guide to run Balatro on winlator with steammodded 1.0.0 alpha This method is to use Windows emulator (in this case winlator) to effortlessly install lovely and steammodded 1.0.0 alpha.
+A guide to run Balatro on winlator with steammodded 1.0.0 alpha.

+This method is to use Windows emulator (in this case winlator) to effortlessly install lovely and steammodded 1.0.0 alpha.

 ### Preparation